What World Cup games are on today? Tournament schedule and fixtures

 Who is playing today, and which UK and US channels will air the games?

-Brazil vs Croatia (3pm GMT, BBC One and iPlayer in UK, Fox Sports 1 in US) and Netherlands vs Argentina (7pm GMT BBC One and iPlayer in UK, Fox Sports 1 in US) kick off the quarter-finals.
+Morocco vs Portugal (3pm GMT, ITV and STV in UK, Fox Sports 1 in US) and England vs France (7pm GMT, ITV and STV in UK, Fox Sports 1 in US) cap off the quarter-finals.

 Key dates